DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 ## Teaching in England

-If you succesfully complete your iQTS course, you will be qualified to teach in England.
+If you successfully complete your iQTS course, you will be qualified to teach in England.
 It’s important to note that you will also have to apply for a teaching job and a visa, unless you already have an immigration status allowing you to work in the UK.

 [Teach in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas) gives more information.